axibase/atsd-use-cases/how-to/github/fork-notification.md

 ## Purpose

-GitHub runs on open-source code.
-Companies and individuals around the world collaborate to improve their programs.
+Github is a great place for open-source projects, companies and individuals around the world are collaborating to improve their code.
 Keep an eye on what others are doing with your repositories with **Fork Notifications**.

 While the default email notifications delivered by GitHub provide a convenient way to stay on track, the flexibility of being able to track new repository forks can be better accomplished using programmatic integration leveraging GitHub webhook functionality.

+Webhook functionality is constantly evolving to include new options , explore the GitHub development team's latest pursuits on the [Platform Roadmap](https://developer.github.com/early-access/platform-roadmap/) for an insight into coming features.

 ## Launch ATSD Sandbox